alfateam/orange-orm/README.md

 __rdb__
 =========
+ORM for nodejs / iojs.
-ORM for postgres and mySql.
+Supports postgres and mySql.

 Simple, flexible mapper.
 Transaction with commit and rollback.